stenczelt/pkp-lego/project.rst

 The group project you'll be doing will span three weeks, and you'll be working in a team of two people.
 A project of this size requires proper planning to make sure that you achieve your goals and don't get behind schedule.

+You can share your reports and other files with the instructors and the rest of the group in `this Google Drive folder <https://drive.google.com/folderview?id=0B4CEjXzOjZElfmpwWVhoNHI3dWZ5dWlibThidGtIRDF4Z21vanlxVldxU05CLTN4LU11NXM&usp=sharing>`_.

 Choosing a Project